Yakima War: Death of Andrew Bolon

 The murder of BIA agent Andrew Bolon is considered an immediate cause of the war.

 On September 20, 1855, Bureau of Indian Affairs agent Andrew Bolon, hearing of the death of the prospectors at the hands of Qualchin, departed for the scene on horseback to investigate but was intercepted by the Yakama chief Shumaway, who warned him Qualchin was too dangerous to confront.
 Heeding Shumaway's warning, Bolon turned back and began the ride home.
 En route he came upon a group of Yakama traveling south and decided to ride along with them.
 One of the members of this group was Mosheel, Shumaway's son.
 After Bolon told Mosheel that the death of the miners was considered a wrongdoing and would be punished by United States army soon as he returned home, Mosheel grew angry.
 At some point, he decided Bolon should be killed.
 Though a number of Yakama in the traveling party protested, their objections were overruled by Mosheel, who invoked his regal status.
 Discussions about Bolon's fate took place over much of the day (Bolon, who did not speak Yakama, was unaware of this debate as it unfolded among his traveling companions).

 During a rest stop, as Bolon and the Yakama were eating lunch, Mosheel and at least three other Yakama set upon him with knives.
-Bolon yelled out in a Chinook dialect, "I did not come to fight you!" before being stabbed in the throat.
+Bolon yelled out in Chinook Jargon, "I did not come to fight you!" before being stabbed in the throat.
 Bolon's horse was then shot, and his body and personal effects burned.